burdukowsky/hide-my-figma-cursor-extension/README.md

 # Hide my Figma cursor

 Extension for Chrome & Firefox.
-Hides your Figma cursor for another users.
+Hides your Figma cursor from other users.

+## ⚠ Warning ⚠
+Extension may break the multiplayer functionality!
+Disable it before using multiplayer!

 ## Commands